WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 ### Government respect for the electoral system

 - The average score for the expert indicator of **government respect for the electoral system** among the 27 EU Member States is 0.76 (<a class="crossref" href="#R1F30">Figure 34</a>).
 In all 27 EU Member States, the country-level expert score is above 0.50, with country-level scores ranging from 0.95 in Finland to 0.51 in Hungary.
-- In 10 Member States, the majority of respondents agree that **top government officials of the national government manipulate the election process to win power** (<a class="crossref" href="#R1F32">Figure 36</a>), and in 7 Member States, at least half of respondents agree that **top government officials attack or discredit the electoral system and the electoral supervisory organs** (<a class="crossref" href="#R1F31">Figure 35</a>).
+- In 10 Member States, the majority of respondents agree that **top government officials of the national government manipulate the election process to win power** (<a class="crossref" href="#R1F32">Figure 36</a>), and in seven Member States, at least half of respondents agree that **top government officials attack or discredit the electoral system and the electoral supervisory organs** (<a class="crossref" href="#R1F31">Figure 35</a>).
 - Finland, Luxembourg, and Sweden had the lowest percentages of respondents agreeing their government manipulates or discredits the electoral bodies while Bulgaria, Croatia, and Romania had the highest percentages.

 ### Government respect for civil liberties